 This course traces the origins and the development of the belief systems, personalities and historical events of the world's great religions as well as some pre-historical and lesser known religions.
 It will also offer a comparative analysis of the fundamental aspects of the religions covered.
 However, the emphasis of the course will be on the historical and philosophical, not theological aspects of these religions.
 (Prerequisites: college level reading and writing).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 8/Global Perspectives.

-HIST 1789 History of the American Presidency
+HIST 1789 History of the American Presidency (MnTC: 5, 9)

 This course will trace the development of the American Presidency including Constitutional and implied powers.
 It will take a historical approach to the development of the office by focusing on critical presidents, events, crises, decisions, and legacy.
 The power of the presidency has grown, especially in the 20th century, and therefore the course will devote a considerable amount of attention on that era.
-(Prerequisites: College level reading and writing).
-(3 C).
-MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 9/Ethical and Civic Responsibility.
+College-level reading and writing is required.
+(Prerequisites: None).

-HIST 2070 History of the Rock and Roll Era
+HIST 2070 History of the Rock and Roll Era (MnTC: 2, 5, 7)

 The History of the Rock and Roll Era covers American history and the political, social, cultural, and economic changes occurring after World War II using Rock and Roll as the lens through which to examine those changes.
 It will address major historical events and significant rock artists and styles of music that reflect historical movements.
-(Prerequisites: College level reading and writing).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 7/Human Diversity.
+College level reading is required.
+(Prerequisites: None).

-HIST 2619 Issues in Modern World History
+HIST 2619 Issues in Modern World History (MnTC: 2, 5, 8)

 Using original and secondary source material this course will study pertinent political, diplomatic, social and economic issues that have influenced the history and development of the Modern World.
 The issues chosen will be dependent on the instructor's choice and thus will vary from term to term.
 (Prerequisites: college level reading and writing).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 8/Global Perspectives.